Blog

 Adding slugification and style-based tags to SwiftUI

-As I’m currently rewriting my old Wally app from scratch for iOS 16 and SwiftUI 4, I’m adding a bunch of user requested features.
-One such feature is tagging, which will let users categorize their content.
-For reusability and sharing purposes, I’ve put all this tag-specific logic in a brand new, tiny package called TagKit.
+As I’m rewriting an old app from scratch, I’m adding a bunch of features to it.
+One such feature is content tagging.
+For reusability, I’ve put all tag-specific logic in a new library called TagKit.
 Let’s take a look!

 TagKit logotype